Ritchey–Chrétien telescope

 A Ritchey–Chrétien telescope (RCT or simply RC) is a specialized variant of the Cassegrain telescope that has a hyperbolic primary mirror and a hyperbolic secondary mirror designed to eliminate off-axis optical errors (coma).
 The RCT has a wider field of view free of optical errors compared to a more traditional reflecting telescope configuration.
 Since the mid 20th century, a majority of large professional research telescopes have been Ritchey–Chrétien configurations; some well-known examples are the Hubble Space Telescope, the Keck telescopes and the ESO Very Large Telescope.

 History

 The Ritchey–Chrétien telescope was invented in the early 1910s by American astronomer George Willis Ritchey and French astronomer Henri Chrétien.
-Ritchey constructed the first successful RCT, which had an aperture diameter of 60 cm in 1927 (e.g. Ritchey 24-inch reflector).
+Ritchey constructed the first successful RCT, which had an aperture diameter of 60 cm in 1927 (Ritchey 24-inch reflector).
 The second RCT was a 102 cm instrument constructed by Ritchey for the United States Naval Observatory; that telescope is still in operation at the Naval Observatory Flagstaff Station.